Part One: Piece in major

 We had to sublet our apartment.
-I had no home any more.
-Arne was no’t going to be paid during his student teaching semester, a barbaric practice that has luckily changed since then.
+I had no home a more.
+Arne was not going to be paid during his student teaching semester, a barbaric practice that has luckily changed since then.
 Mother and Arne never had even the smallest savings account.
 We were broke.

-She now gave up on her photographer’s career.
-In fact she gave up on life.
-All her equipment was put in storage.
 After Arne’s and her vacation in Austria, she went to her parents’ home.
-She had a home to go to.
+She, at least, had a home to go to.
 Arne went to Stockholm to stay with his brother’s family.
-Mother and Arne had made friends with a young Italian university student, named Mario, during their vacation in Austria and no my grandparents arranged to send Mother to Italy where she wouldspend a semester as a paying guest with Mario’s family in Turino.
-As she told me later she spent most of the time alobe in their country house on a mountain in San vignane.
+Mother and Arne had made friends with a young Italian university student, named Mario, during their vacation in Austria and so my grandparents arranged to send Mother to Italy where she would spend a semester as a paying guest with Mario’s family in Tprino.
+As she told me later, she spent most of the time alone in their country house on a mountain in Savignano, close to Torino

 Was I completely lost then?
 No, I had my boyfriend.
 I wasn’t alone.
 Or was I?